 sub f k by f_k; sub f h by f_h; sub f i by fi; sub f l by fl; sub f f k by f_f_k; sub f f h by f_f_h; sub f f i by f_f_i; sub f f l by f_f_l;

 Want to see if you did everything right?
-Hit the Compile button at the bottom of the window, and Glyphs will make your code available in the Edit tabs.
-There, you can test your feature by choosing it from the Features pop-up menu at the bottom left and start typing.
+Hit the Compile button at the bottom of the window, and Glyphs will make your code available in one of the Edit tabs of the main window.
+There, you can test your feature by choosing it from the Features pop-up menu at the bottom left:

-Of course, you should only put these rules into your font if you actually have those glyphs in your font.
+Of course, you should only put rules into your feature if you actually have all the referenced glyphs in your font.
 Because if you don’t, Glyphs will complain loudly but rightfully:

 And now, to your great disappointment, I have to admit that we did all this for nothing.
 Why?
-Because, if you stick to the above naming convention, Glyphs can create ligature features automatically.
+Because, if you stick to the naming convention mentioned before, Glyphs can create ligature features automatically.
 You can trigger automatic generation with the circled arrow button.